rowemac/sinatra_final_project/spec.md

         - patch '/library/:id'
         - delete '/library/:id'

-- [ ] Ensure that users can't modify content created by other users
+- [X] Ensure that users can't modify content created by other users
+    - Added logged_in? helper methods as a conditional in controllers
+    - In order to access a users account a user must be logged in
 - [X] Include user input validations
     - In the ApplicationController method post '/signup' there is a validation that directs to the failure.erb page if the user does not complete the form with all three fields - email, username, and password.
     - In the ApplicationController method post '/login' a user is found by the parameters of their username; their password is then authenticated through the session and user id.